Email Warm-Up

 Marketing Email Marketing

-The process of gradually increasing email volume from a new IP or domain to build sender reputation.
+The process of gradually increasing email volume from a new IP or domain to build sender reputation and avoid spam filters that hurt deliverability.

 Definition